Table of contents

-- Notify someone of your trip
+(1) Notify someone of your trip

-If something goes wrong during your trip and you are somehow trap somewhere, this will give them the best chance at finding you.
+If something goes wrong during your trip and you are somehow trapped somewhere, this will give them the best chance at finding you.
 Also, when informing someone where you are going, remember to tell them when you will be back.
 Let them know you are okay by giving them a message at certain time points.

-- Don’t be overconfident
+(2) Don’t be overconfident

 If you are going on a rather long trip, make sure you have the strength to make your way back.
 And pay more attention to the wind direction.
 Preserve your energy during your first half of the trip if you will be going against the wind on your way back.
 Don’t be overconfident about your endurance level.

-- Do your research
+(3) Do your research

 For example, check the weather to see if it’s going to rain and learn the wind direction and tides and be prepared for them.
 The weather would affect your SUP experience greatly and can put you in danger if you don’t know enough.
 So always check the weather first before actually going out.

-- Learn necessary self-rescue skills
+(4) Learn necessary self-rescue skills

 For example, if you haven’t practiced getting back on your paddle board after falling off, maybe you should consider practicing it more before going solo.
 Being able to get back on the board as fast as you can is important in a lot of situations, like when you go whitewater paddle boarding.

 Things you might need in a solo SUP trip:

-- Food and water
+- Food and water.

-- Change of clothes
+- Change of clothes.

-- First aid kit
+- First aid kit.

-- A SUP leash
+- A SUP leash.

-- Repair kit for your inflatable SUP board
+- Repair kit for your inflatable SUP board.

-- A map of the area
+- A map of the area.

-- A whistle
+- A whistle.